XpressiveTeam/PixelShadow/README.md

 You can set the Blur property for the pixels.

 ### Adjust Position
 You can choose the coordinates of pixel.
-[Pixel Size or twice the size of the Pixel Size]
+[Pixel Size or twice the size of Pixel Size]

 ### Shuffle Pixcel
 The coordinates of each pixels will be exported randomly.